sipgate/sipgate.io/README.md

 [Reject](#reject) | Reject call or pretend to be busy [Hangup](#hangup) | Hang up the call

 Additional to actions, the response can specify urls which shall be called by sipgate.io on certain call-events.
-These urls are specified in form of xml-attributes in the response-tag.
-The only event implemented so far is hangup.
+Specify these urls via xml-attributes in the response-tag.
 Url                   | Description
 --------------------- | -----------
+[onAnswer](#onanswer) | Receives a POST-request as soon as someone answers the call.
+The response to that request is discarded.
-[onHangup](#onhangup) | Will receive a POST-request as soon as the call is ended.
-Either by hangup or cancel.
+[onHangup](#onhangup) | Receives a POST-request as soon as the call ends for whatever reason.
 The response to that request is discarded.

 Dial
 ----